kristinelunde/home-healthcare-route-planner/README.md

 OR-Tools to create routes while considering staff qualifications, visit time requirements, workload balance, and visits requiring multiple employees.

 > **Important:** This is a learning and portfolio project.
-All included users, employees, addresses,
-> and schedules are fictional test data.
+All included users, employees, and schedules are fictional.
+Public real-world addresses are used solely to demonstrate route calculations and are not associated with real patients.

 ## Features